waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Current Puzzle Plan (Victory Road 3F)
 - **Objective:** Get a boulder to the switch at (4, 6) to open the barrier at (8, 11).
-- **Hypothesis:** The boulder puzzle on 3F is unsolvable on its own.
-The true solution involves pushing the boulder at (23, 16) into the hole at (24, 16), which will drop it to 2F to solve a puzzle there.
-- **Plan:**
-  1. Navigate to (22, 16).
-  2. Push the boulder at (23, 16) Right into the hole at (24, 16).
+- **Attempt 1 (Failed):** Followed a plan from `puzzle_strategist_agent` to move the boulder from (14, 13).
+The plan was flawed as it required moving through an impassable tile.
+This resulted in pushing the boulder to (14, 14), making the puzzle's current state unsolvable.
+- **Plan:** Retreat from Victory Road 3F to reset the puzzle and heal my party.
+Then, re-attempt with a corrected agent.

 # VI.
 Archived & Falsified Hypotheses
 - [Previous hypotheses removed for clarity as per Overwatch critique.]